prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 ## Event Handlers Initialization

 {: .alert.alert-warning :}
-**Warning:** GMA SDK is a closed library that sometimes works in an unexpected way.
+**Warning:** GMA SDK is a closed library that sometimes works in unexpected ways.
 The `GADMobileAds.sharedInstance().start()` should be called in all bundles where it is used.
-Otherwise, GMA SDK won't load the ads with error: `adView:didFailToReceiveAdWithError: SDK tried to perform a networking task before being initialized.`
+Otherwise, GMA SDK won't load the ads with an error of: `adView:didFailToReceiveAdWithError: SDK tried to perform a networking task before being initialized.`

-To avoid the error add the following line to your app right after initialization of GMA SDK:
+To avoid this error add the following line to your app right after initialization of GMA SDK:

 ```
 GAMUtils.shared.initializeGAM()